top of page

 Medical Affairs Director/Head

 The Medical Affairs Director provides strategic leadership for departments within pharmaceutical companies.
-They oversee the development and implementation of strategies, ensure alignment with corporate goals, and represent the company's interactions with external stakeholders.
-Experience: 8 to 10 years Average salary: $278,156 and $346,736
+They oversee the development and implementation of strategies, ensure alignment with corporate goals, and represent the company in its interactions with external stakeholders.

 Where to Find Medical Affairs Jobs

-Based on current job openings, the top locations hiring for Medical Affairs were remote opportunities from Remote (22%) and California (17%).
+Based on current job openings, the top locations hiring for Medical Affairs were Remote (22%) and California (17%).
 While finding a position in one of these states is more likely, the strong growth of remote opportunities means you can find a position working in any state.

 Blue US map with red location pins.
 A laptop icon shows 22% Remote Jobs text, indicating remote job distribution in the US.